The story so far: Remembering key results and our constant strife for bigger goals.

 It was June, 2009, when “Vkontakte” opened its paying system for applications.
 First successful companies started to appear.
 Oleg has felt potential in it and offered to create our own game, and I agreed.
 We had absolutely no experience in game production, Oleg studied Flash on the go.
 We also had no money and no time for long-term development.
 Thatʼs why we had to quickly make something simple.

-The first game was written in one night by two of us, sitting in the rental apartment on the suburb of St. Petersburg, where I lived.
+The first game was written in one night by two of us, sitting in the rental apartment in the suburb where I lived.
 There were almost no furniture, we were drinking tea sitting on the floor of the kitchen, wallpaper was half-peeled.
 There was no table, too.

 We set two bookshelves upright and put a wooden board on them.
 With our two laptops standing on this construction we were working.
 Oleg was programming, and I was doing everything else.
 We were drawing by ouselves, too, as good as we could.
 When we launched, we founded that our application failed - it had few players and payments.